RaminHAL9001/haskell-exercises/Calculator.md

    `inStr = ""`

    This time the op-code parser fails.
-The final LHS value is used with the item on the stack to construct one more `Infix` value, then this `Infix` value is returned as the result of the parse.
+The current LHS value `Literal 3.0` is used with the item and opcode on the stack to construct one more `Infix` value, then this `Infix` value is returned as the result of the parse.

    `[Infix '*' (Infix '+' (Literal 1.0) (Literal 2.0)) (Literal 3.0)]`